 Audiologists who dispense hearing aids must obtain a hearing aid dispensers license.

 A hearing aid trial period is not addressed in the law/regulations.

-Mail order dispensing is not addressed in the law/regulations.
+Mail order dispensing and internet sales are not addressed in the law/regulations.

 Questions regarding state advocacy issues?
 Call ASHA at 800-498-2071 and ask for the State Advocacy Team.